JeremiahCheatham/Bubble-Text/C-SDL2/README.md

 Simple Demo showing how to make Bubble using both Polar Coordinates trigonometry Algorithm and Bresenham's Circle Drawing Algorithm. https://www.geeksforgeeks.org/bresenhams-circle-drawing-algorithm/

 # Build
-To build the yellow-snow binary you will need all required build tools needed to compile via Makefile and gcc.
+To build the bubble-text binary you will need all required build tools needed to compile via Makefile and gcc.
 You will also need SDL2 and ttf both the libraries and headerfiles.
 This was created in linux where the SDL2 headerfiles are in the SDL2 folder.
 In windows i believe the "SDL2/" may need to be removed.

 ArchLinux instructions.